-UPDATE 2-Zambia hikes mining taxes in 2019 budget to rein in debt
+CORRECTED-UPDATE 2-Zambia hikes mining taxes in 2019 budget to rein in debt

 * Zambia hikes mining taxes to tackle high borrowing

-* As budget announced, protesters complain about graft (Adds protest, details, quote, background)
+* As budget announced, protesters complain about graft

 By Chris Mfula